erroronline1/caro/readme.md

 On setting any of these, similar products can be selected to apply this setting to as well.
 The selection happens to propose products of the same vendor whose article number has a set up similarity (as defined within [config.ini](#runtime-variables)).

+Products can be enriched with files as well, e.g. declaration of conformity or proof of biocompatibility.
+After a [defined timespan](#runtime-variables) after the last upload a reevaluation will be reminded of.

 Disabled products are not accessible through the order module.
 Products can be deleted as long as they are not marked as protected.
 Vendors are not deleteable.

 ![vendor manager screenshot](http://toh.erroronline.one/caro/vendor%20manager.png)